magdziarek/oztrack/readme.md

 ### Installing OzTrack

-OzTrack can be compiled from source into a WAR file by running `mvn package`.
+ZoaTrack can be compiled from source into a WAR file by running `mvn package`.

-The OzTrack WAR file can be run using any Java Servlet container.
+The WAR file can be run using any Java Servlet container.

 Alternatively, it can be run as a normal Java application via the `org.oztrack.app.OzTrackJettyServer` class.

 ### Configuring OzTrack

-OzTrack can be configured via a range of properties.
+ZoaTrack can be configured via a range of properties.
 The properties files included in the distribution under `/WEB-INF/classes/org/oztrack/conf/` contain default settings.

 To override these default values, you have three options (in increasing order of precedence):